bioversity/geosite/README.md

 ## Work Plan Activities

-1. Buy a domain and setup a CouchDB + GeoCouch server in collaboration with the IT unit. **(10 days - Hannes, Luca, IT unit)**
+1. **Buy a domain and setup a CouchDB + GeoCouch server in collaboration with the IT unit.**
+   Hannes - ?
+   Luca - 10 days
+   IT unit - ?

-2. Setup the tool that will convert the MS Access database that Hannes maintains, into JSON, and that will then import it into CouchDB. **(15 days - Hannes, Luca, Simone)**
+2. **Setup the tool that will convert the MS Access database that Hannes maintains, into JSON, and that will then import it into CouchDB.**
+   Hannes - ?
+   Luca - 15 days
+   Simone - 10 days

-3. Build the interface for the website, based on the queries identified. **(20 days - Luca, Hannes)**
+3. **Build the interface for the website, based on the queries identified.**
+   Luca - 20 days
+   Hannes - ?

-4. Develop the backend of the website.
-In particular the logic for making the queries. **(20 days - Luca, Simone)**.
+4. **Develop the backend of the website.
+In particular the logic for making the queries.**
+   Luca - 20 days
+   Simone - 10 days